The Channon, New South Wales: European utilisation and settlement

+The now regionally recognised Channon Craft Market commenced in 1976, first in the Hall, but fairly rapidly grew in size and relocated to Coronation Oval, where it continues to operate once per month.

+Economy

 Like many villages in the area, there is cattle farming, general grazing and small crop farming.
 There are also many permaculture and organic farms and macadamia and coffee plantations, as well as a number of intentional communities.
 Zaytuna Farm is a working permaculture education and demonstration farm, whose managing director is Geoff Lawton.
 Like nearby Nimbin, The Channon is a gateway to the rainforests of Nightcap National Park.

+Events

-On the second Sunday of each month, a crafts market is held at the local Channon oval which attracts visitors, musicians and vendors from around the district.
+On the second Sunday of each month, the Channon Crafts Market is held at Coronation Park which attracts visitors, musicians and vendors from around the district.

 The Coronation Park hosts a yearly outdoor opera, though it did not take place in 2016.